huangziwei/mcc/README.md

-mcc segment # split each page by column mcc ocr # ocr each page and save as csv to post/csv mcc proofread # launch the proofreading web app
+mcc segment # split each page by column mcc ocr # ocr each page and save as csv to post/csv mcc proofread # launch the proofreading web app mcc merge # create or update the complete word list
 ```

 ### Source Material